Top Tips – making Christmas arrangements for children with separated parents

 Christmas can be a minefield for children whose parents have separated, particularly for those families where it is the first Christmas.
 It’s natural that both parents will want to spend Christmas with their children as it is very much a family occasion.

-Tina Day is a Family Mediator and Lawyer in Coffin Mew’s family team and is always looking ahead for divorcing or separating families.
 Parents should start thinking about Christmas early and agreeing arrangements well in advance so there are no last minute disputes and the children can be reassured well in advance.

-Tina’s gives her tips below for a good Christmas:
+Our tips for a good Christmas:

 - Don’t ask the children to choose between you for Christmas contact.
 This risks putting the responsibility on them when it is the parents who should be making the difficult decision.